Richard A. Plunz

-At Rensselaer and Penn State, Plunz developed pioneer research in hospital design and public secondary education related to inner city contexts.
+At Rensselaer and Penn State, Plunz developed pioneering research in hospital design and public secondary education related to inner city contexts.
 With the support of the United States Public Health Service, he conducted pioneering research in digitized environmental modeling for the low income neighborhood of Mantua, in West Philadelphia.
 He has developed anthropological field techniques toward built form considerations and initiated long-held research interests related to housing design and development of sustainable higher density alternatives to the suburban single family house.
 Plunz continued his involvement in the anthropology of building with an extensive study on the two century transformation of a utopian industrial community of San Leucio, Caserta, in Southern Italy.

 Plunz’s work has been supported by the Rockefeller Foundation, the National Endowment for the Humanities, the J. M. Kaplan Fund, the New York State Council on the Arts, the Aga Kahn Award for Architecture, the United States Public Health Service, and the Ford Foundation.
 In 1991, he received the Andrew J. Thomas Award – Pioneer in Housing from the American Institute of Architects.